-The net reduction of \$1.8 million of net cash paid for Blodgett reflects a post closing purchase price adjustment in accordance with provisions of the purchase agreement with Maytag.
+The net reduction of \$1.8 million in the purchase price and notes due to the seller reflects a post closing purchase price adjustment in accordance with provisions of the purchase agreement with Maytag.

 5) Comprehensive Income

 The company reports changes in equity during a period, except those resulting from investment by owners and distribution to owners, in accordance with SFAS No. 130, "Reporting Comprehensive Income."